Colleferro: Main sights

-The air-raid shelters, residues of World War II, where some 1,500 civilians found shelter during the bombing, most of the "refuge" is still open on the feast of St. Barbara (4 December), patron of the country.
+The air-raid shelters, residues of World War II, where some 1,500 civilians found shelter during the bombing, most of the "refuge" is still open on the feast of St. Barbara (4 December), patron of the town.

 Economy

 Agriculture

 The territory has always been an agricultural vocation.

-From 2006 is in the "Rural District and the Valley of the agro-energy Latin.
+From 2006 is in the "Rural and agro-energy District of the Valley of the Latins".

-As part of the redevelopment of the Valle del Sacco was initiated an experiment in "non-food crops (crops not for food).
+As part of the redevelopment of the Valle del Sacco was initiated an experiment in "non-food crops" (crops not for food).
 The crops will be sunflower for the biodiesel and poplars to power boilers biomass.

-As for the 'livestock, the environmental crisis had forced the slaughter of livestock and destruction of health protection for milk in all farms in the area.
+As for the livestock, the environmental crisis had forced the slaughter of livestock and destruction of health protection for milk in all farms in the area.
 The farm has since rebounded with numerous protections for consumers.

 Industry

-The development of Colleferro is linked from the beginning to its industrial, with the opening of explosives Bombrini Parodi Delfino (BDP), to which were added numerous chemical plants and textile.
-The industrial area of Colleferro spread over 1000 hectares of land, mostly owned by Se.co.svim.
+The development of Colleferro is linked from the beginning to its industrial vocation, with the opening of explosives factory Bombrini Parodi Delfino (BDP), to which were added numerous chemical and textile plants.
+The industrial area of Colleferro spreads over 1000 hectares of land, mostly owned by Se.co.svim.